The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Introduction

 This work considers a setup in which at each time instant $t$, a decision maker chooses an arm $b_t\in\mathcal{B}\subset\mathbb{N}$ to pull and an action $\boldsymbol a_t\in\mathcal{A}\subset\mathbb{R}^N$ and gets a reward that depends linearly on a random function of an unknown system state $s_t\in\mathcal{S}\subset\mathbb{N}$ and the chosen arm $b_t\in\mathcal{B}$ in the following way:

 where $\left\langle \boldsymbol x,\boldsymbol y\right\rangle$ is the inner product between $\boldsymbol x$ and $\boldsymbol y$.
+The reward function $r_t(b_t,\boldsymbol a_t)$ depends on two types of system states $s_t$ and $\boldsymbol \theta(b_t,s_t)$.
+The first type of state, denoted by $s_t$, is common to all arms and represents a ``global" system state, whereas the second system state $\boldsymbol \theta(b_t,s_t)$ depends on both the ``global" system state $s_t$ and the arm chosen $b_t$.
 We assume that the set $\mathcal{A}$ is compact and that the sets $\mathcal{S}$ and $\mathcal{B}$ are finite.
 The process $(s_t)_{t=1,2,\ldots}$ is a time-homogeneous, irreducible and aperiodic Markov chain over a finite state space $\mathcal{S}$.
 Additionally, for each $s\in\mathcal{S}$ and $b\in\mathcal{B}$, $\boldsymbol\theta(b,s)$ is a random function with a range $\boldsymbol\Theta_{b,s}\subset\mathbb{R}^N$.
 We refer to this model as the \textit{restless hidden Markov bandit model with a linear reward}.
-In this work we consider a setup in which a decision maker only knows the sets $\mathcal{A},\mathcal{S}$ and $\boldsymbol\Theta_{b,s}$ for all $(b,s)\in\mathcal{B}\times\mathcal{S}$ but neither the transition probabilities of the Markov process $( s_t)_{t=1,2,\ldots}$, the probability distribution of the random function $\boldsymbol \theta(b, s)$, nor their realizations at time $t$.
-This model captures, for example, communication networks in which a user chooses a single frequency band for transmission, out of several possibilities such as 2.4 GHz, 3.6 GHz or 5 GHz.
-Each of these frequency bands includes several sub-bands.
-After choosing a frequency band for transmission, the user chooses a frequency allocation over the sub-frequency bands included in the chosen band, subject to a total spectrum and power utilization constraint over all sub-bands.
-Upon making the choices, the user does not know what the current quality of the chosen frequency bands is, but only knows the communication rates (or delays) of previous transmissions.
-The choice of the group of frequency bands can be thought of as choosing an arm, and the frequency allocation over the sub-bands can be considered as choosing an action vector.
+In this work we consider a setup in which a decision maker only knows the sets $\mathcal{A},\mathcal{S}$ and $\boldsymbol\Theta_{b,s}$ for all $(b,s)\in\mathcal{B}\times\mathcal{S}$ but neither the transition probabilities of the Markov process $(s_t)_{t=1,2,\ldots}$, the probability distribution of the random function $\boldsymbol \theta(b, s)$, nor their realizations at time $t$.
+This model captures, for example, an uplink cognitive radio communication network with a wide-band primary user and a narrow-band secondary user, we depict this system in Figure \ref{fig:system_exmaple}.
+The wide-band primary user communicates in the 2.4GHz band and if active uses all 83MHz available bandwidth.
+The presence of the primary user is modeled by a Gilbert–Elliott model \cite{4518280} that comprises a Markov chain $S$ with two binary states, where state $s=1$ denotes a transmitting primary user and $s=0$ denotes a vacant channel, i.e., inactive primary user.
+To limit the interference to the primary user, a secondary user may choose to transmit over one of three possible 20MHz channels, namely channels 1,6 or 11, these channels are describe by the arm set $\mathcal{B}$.
+Additionally, each of these channels is partitioned into $N=100$ sub-bands of $200$KHz.
+After choosing a frequency band (depicted by an arm choice $b$) for transmission, the secondary user chooses a frequency hopping sequence (denoted by the vector $\boldsymbol{a}$) over the sub-bands included in the chosen channel, subject to a total time utilization constraint over the sub-bands.
+Upon making the choices, the secondary user does not know what the current rates of the chosen frequency bands is i.e., the vector $\boldsymbol\theta$, but only knows the communication rates of previous transmissions.
+At the end of a transmission the receiver sends the achieved communication rate to the secondary user via a high-capacity backhaul link.\footnote{We note that the receiver does not send the secondary user the vector $\boldsymbol\theta$ since the secondary user may not use all the frequency bands in a channel, this is especially true in a high dimensional setup, i.e., $N\gg1$ where reducing the number of bands whose state the receiver needs to estimate is paramount to reducing power consumption, delays and decoding complexity scheme.}